The Natural Health Guide to Food Additives

 Food Sources: Apples and bananas.

 Safety Concern: This chemical is a gaseous substance that is sprayed into crates containing such goods as apples.
-Methylcyclopropene is better known as “Smart Fresh” and keeps apples appearing fresh for up to a year and bananas up to one month.
+Methylcyclopropene is better known as “Smart Fresh” and keeps apples appearing fresh for up to a year and bananas for up to one month.
 (2)

 This pesticide has been shown in toxicological studies to cause respiratory problems when inhaled and eye irritation when in physical contact with the substance.
 Few studies have tested the health hazard this chemical poses to human consumption.
 Regardless, the FDA has labeled methylcyclopropene as a generally safe substance.

-Unfortunately, even organic produce may have been sprayed or dipped in the chemical because of general consensus that it provides a very low risk to consumers.
+Unfortunately, even organic produce may have been sprayed or dipped in the chemical because of the general consensus that it provides a very low risk to consumers.
 This food additive may be safe, but if you prefer to avoid it you are best speaking and buying from a local farmer.

 MSG: